leannep/lsst_analysis/README.md

-# lsst_performance_analysis
+# lsst-analysis
-Code for the analysis of LSST performance
+Code for the analysis of LSST data